Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Experiments

 \subsubsection{F1-score}

-F-score is a common metric for evaluating the accuracy of the algorithm, which reflects the performance of the algorithm in a balanced way by considering both Precision and Recall.
-The equation of F-score is shown below:
+The F-score is a commonly used metric to evaluate the model accuracy, providing a balanced measure of performance by incorporating both precision and recall.
+The F-score equation is as follows:

-In general, the weights of Precision and Recall in F1-score are the same when $\beta$=1, representing the harmonic mean of Precision and Recall, the equation of which is shown below:
+When $\beta$ = 1, the F1-score is determined by the harmonic mean of precision and recall, and its equation is as follows: